IzatheWriter/Beginner-Baker-s-Guide/Handy Tips.md

 The usual temperature of baking is between 180 C/365 F and 200 C/392 F. However, when baking something for the first time:

--	Check your cake – see if it’s rising or not, look at the colour (it should be turning brown) – do not open the oven door in the first minutes of baking, just look from the outside.
+-	Check your cake – see if it’s rising or not, look at the colour (it should be turning brown) – don't open the oven door in the first minutes of baking, just look from the outside.
 -	When the cake looks ready, you can open the oven door and insert a toothpick or a paring knife into the centre of the cake to see if the crumb has set.
 The toothpick or knife should come out dry if your cake is ready.
--	If the cake is not ready just give it a few more minutes and note down the REAL and final time of baking which would work best for your oven.
+-	If the cake isn't ready, just give it a few more minutes and note down the REAL and final time of baking which would work best for your oven.

 **The temperature of your ingredients**

 If your ingredients don’t have the right temperature, your batter might be too thick or too runny.
-Below you will read about the possible temperature options you can come across:
+Below you'll read about the possible temperature options you can come across:

 -	Some recipes will ask you to heat up or melt your ingredients.
 -	Other recipes call for a room temperature which means you take out your eggs, butter, etc and let them warm up for 15-20 minutes on your kitchen counter.
--	You may also be asked to use cold refrigerated ingredients such as butter or eggs which means you only take them out from the fridge when it’s time to add them to the dough.
+-	You may also be asked to use cold refrigerated ingredients such as butter or eggs, which means you only take them out from the fridge when it’s time to add them to the dough.